cdklabs/construct-hub/README.md

   stores the current CouchDB sequence ID in a specific object in the S3 bucket used for staging packages.

+  > Back-filling is automatic for the `NpmJs` source.
+Upon initial deployment,
+  > it will start scanning the CouchDB `_changes` stream around transaction ID
+  > `1_800_000`, which is around the time of the initial developer preview
+  > release of the AWS CDK.
+Should there be a need to re-run a backfill of this
+  > source, the transaction marker object in S3 can be deleted to roll back to
+  > that initial transaction.
+The marker object is linked from the backend
+  > dashboard.

   - A **high-severity** alarm triggers if the NpmJs Follower is not running at the scheduled cadence, or if it encounters failures for more than `15 minutes`.